 Contractor VS interior designer, which is the best?
-It’s 2022, doing up your new home can be pretty exciting, but also stressful and confusing.
+It’s 2022, and doing up your new home can be pretty exciting, but also stressful and confusing.
 If you are interested to know the trends this year, check out this article!

 When it comes to deciding on which is best, you might have heard some myths.
 So, it’s only natural to ask whether you should hire a renovation contractor or an interior designer to renovate your home.

 Well, it boils down to the scope of work, as well as your budget.
 Additionally, if you are planning to sell your house in the future, maybe you shouldn’t spend a fortune on renovation.
-You might also want to take note the floor layouts for your home and make better use of space.
+You might also want to take note of the floor layouts for your home and make better use of space.

 Nevertheless, below are some of the questions you can ask yourself before deciding who to pick.
-But before we get into that, we’ll talk about the difference between a renovation contractor and interior designer, what they do and the pros and cons of both:
+But before we get into that, we’ll talk about the difference between a renovation contractor and an interior designer, what they do and the pros and cons of both:

 Contractor VS Interior Designer: What Is the Difference?

 - Designs your home’s interior